High School Students and Minors in Laboratories Policy

 - Minors are not permitted to work with hazardous equipment (such as lathes, drill press, laser cutters, etc)

 Before a high school student may participate in educational activities in a laboratory:

 - The student must be sponsored by a faculty member;

-- The sponsoring faculty member must complete the “High School Student (Minor) Laboratory Worker Consent Form“, describing the work the student will perform and obtaining signatures from the principal investigator, department chair, direct supervisor of the student, and a representative of EHS.
+- The sponsoring faculty member must complete the “High School Student (Minor) Laboratory Worker Departmental Agreement Form“, describing the work the student will perform and obtaining signatures from the principal investigator, department chair, direct supervisor of the student, and a representative of EHS.
 The completed form is kept on file with the PI’s safety records and EHS.

 - The form must be completed with signatures and submitted to EHS at least one month prior to the start date indicated on the form.

 - The high school student or minor completes the online Laboratory Worker Registration Form.

 - The high school student or minor completes the following training:

 - High School students and minors must be under direct supervision in the laboratory at all times by a trained and knowledgeable University employee.